lupyuen/lupyuen.github.io/src/romfs.md

 - Now we can build __NuttX Apps__ in the Web Browser, and test them in the Web Browser too!

+_(NuttX becomes a Triple Treat: In the C Compiler, in the Apps and in the Emulator!)_

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) (and the awesome NuttX and Zig Communities) for supporting my work!
 This article wouldn't have been possible without your support.

 -   [__Sponsor me a coffee__](https://github.com/sponsors/lupyuen)